Zyrakia/rbxts-tic-tac-toe/README.md

 This is a simple module to run games of tic-tac-toe.
 You can create your own players and outputs to match what your game needs and then let all the logic be handled by this module, simple as that.

-For example, if you want this game to be played by two differently Roblox players, you could create a `NetworkPlayer`, which when asked for a move, waits for a `RemoteEvent` from a player specified in the constructor.
+For example, if you want this game to be played by two different Roblox players, you could create a `NetworkPlayer`, which when asked for a move, waits for a `RemoteEvent` from a player specified in the constructor.
 Alongside that, to update participants of a game, you could create a `NetworkOutput` which sends the game information to each participating player whenever something about the game changes.

 ## Example